laravel/docs/process.md

     // Do other tasks, while the process runs in background...

-    // Wait for the result when necessary.. return $result->wait()->output();
+    // Wait for the result when necessary... return $result->wait()->output();

 > **Warning**